We can issue a library card to school students aged 16 and over who need access to the National Library of Scotland's collections.

 Please note that the Library is not a lending library.
 You have to consult our material in the reading rooms or, where available, online.
+For more information about resources available to you, see our guide for students.

 How to register